canonical/ubuntu-pro-docs/understanding-pro-token.rst

 * Ubuntu Security Guide
 * FIPS
 * Active Directory for Ubuntu desktop
-* Online machines registered to Landscape using the Pro client, i.e. by running <epro nable landscape>
+* Online machines registered to Landscape using the Pro client, i.e. by running <pro enable landscape>

 How does my token relate to my Ubuntu Pro subscription?
 -------------------------------------------------------